VastavTailwal/sensex-points-prediction/README.md

     python app.py
     ```

-4. Open the app in your browser, and click on the "Predict" button to forecast Sunsex points for the next 30 days.
+4. Open the app in your browser, and click on the "Predict" button to forecast Sensex points for the next 30 days.

 ## Technologies Used